komali2/blog/content/posts/why-taiwan/index.md

 tax rate applied on the difference between each bracket (kinda similar to the USA).
 That's before you apply any discounts you get as a foreigner, depending on what visa you come in on.
-Given that your monthly health insurance bill is something like $8 USD, if you aren't putting more cash away in Taiwan than you are in the USA, you are might be actively trying not to.
+Given that your monthly health insurance bill is something like $8 USD, if you aren't putting more cash away in Taiwan than you are in the USA, you might be actively trying not to.

 # It's Easier Than You Think